faranalytics/neuralplex/README.md

 n1 = Network([l1, l2, l3])
 ```

-With the `Network` define, you can train the network.
+#### With the `Network` defined, you can train the network.

 Here the network is trained to recognize the nibble 1111 as the decimal number 15.

 ```python
 n1.train([1,1,1,1], [15])